 Vision.
 The 103-acre site is located in the City of Kennewick at the geographic and commercial heart of the Tri-Cities, Washington, next to the region's sports and convention venues.
-It is envisioned to have active areas used day and evening for living, working, recreating and entertaining through a broad mixture of uses:
+It is envisioned to have active areas used day and evening for living, working, recreating and entertaining.
+While subject to change, these uses may include: